Avinash10000/SARBnet/README.md

 ## Step 1: Getting the code
 Clone the GitHub onto a raspberry pi, using 'git clone ' on the raspberry pi terminal.
 ## Step 2: Run the code or Create your own dataset.
+The datasets.md page has a link to the google drive here the train and test folders are.
+## Step 3: Run SARBnet.ipynb with the right file paths.
-If you are happy with the amount of images provided, all you have to do is run the code.
-Otherwise, you will have to add images to the file paths on the code and re preprocess the images, by running preprocess_images.py.
+all you have to do is run SARBnet.ipynb: images should be 64,64,3.

-## Step 3:
+##Step 4: Move everything